 DCEG researchers conduct studies in the United States and abroad to identify and evaluate environmental and workplace exposures that may be associated with cancer risk.
-Workers often have heavier and more prolonged exposures to hazardous chemicals that also occur in the general environment, but at lower levels.
+Workers often have heavier and more prolonged exposures to hazardous chemicals that also occur in the general environment but at lower levels.
 When excess risks are detected from workplace studies, they may provide important leads as to the etiology of cancer in other settings.
 Occupational studies have identified many chemicals that cause cancer in humans, and they have provided direction for initiatives aimed at reducing or eliminating these carcinogens in the workplace and elsewhere.
 Selected studies include:

-The Agricultural Health Study (AHS) is prospective cohort of commercial pesticide applicators and their spouses in Iowa and North Carolina.
-AHS is conducted in collaboration among the National Cancer Institute, the National Institute of Environmental Health Sciences, the U.S. Environmental Protection Agency and the National Institute for Occupational Safety and Health.
+The Agricultural Health Study (AHS) is a prospective cohort of commercial pesticide applicators and their spouses in Iowa and North Carolina.
+AHS is conducted in collaboration among the National Cancer Institute, the National Institute of Environmental Health Sciences, the U.S. Environmental Protection Agency, and the National Institute for Occupational Safety and Health.

 A binational, multidisciplinary study of Chinese benzene-exposed workers and unexposed workers from more than 700 factories in 12 cities.